Tia Dalma: At World's End

 Tia Dalma makes a major and pivotal appearance in the film.
 She joins Barbossa, Will, Elizabeth, and the rest of the Black Pearl's crew as they travel to Singapore.
 There, they infiltrate Sao Feng's headquarters to acquire the navigational chart needed to sail to World's End and Davy Jones' Locker, barely escaping the clutches of the East India Trading Company.
 On the journey, she explains to Pintel and Ragetti that Jack Sparrow cannot be resurrected the same way Barbossa was because Sparrow was "taken" by the Kraken while Barbossa died from normal, earthly causes.
-When rescuing Jack from the Locker, Tia Dalma flirts with him and references a presumed past romantic relationship.
+When rescuing Jack from the Locker, Tia Dalma flirts with him and references their past romantic relationship.
 As the group searches for an escape route back to the mortal world, they encounter numerous souls adrift in the water.
 Tia Dalma tells the group the story of Davy Jones and Calypso, but does not reveal her identity.
-While caressing her locket, she reminisces that Jones was once human.
+While caressing her locket, she reminisces that Davy Jones was once human.

 Later, it is revealed that Tia Dalma is Calypso, bound into human form.
 Her true motives for resurrecting Barbossa and Jack are unveiled when it is learned that both are Pirate Lords of the Brethren Court.
 Each has their respective "Pieces of Eight", the talismans necessary to free Calypso.
 She resurrected Barbossa to obtain his piece, and rescued Jack because his Piece went with him to Davy Jones' Locker.
 Upon arrival at Shipwreck Cove, she reminds Barbossa of her powers by gripping his hand and temporarily rendering it skeletal (a subtle reference to Pirates of the Caribbean: The Curse of the Black Pearl).
 She warns him that it was only by her power that he is alive again and that he must fulfill their agreement to release her.
 If he failed, she would kill him.
 Tia Dalma and her estranged lover, Davy Jones, briefly reunite while she is locked in the brig of the ship.
 Calypso says she still feels deeply for Jones.
-She responds to his anger by saying that Jones never would have loved her if not for her uncontrollable and unpredictable nature.
+She responds to his anger by saying that Davy Jones never would have loved her if not for her uncontrollable and unpredictable nature.
 Calypso also chastises him for abandoning his duty to ferry souls to the other world.
-It was because he neglected his charges that Jones became a monster.
+It was because he neglected his charges that Davy Jones became a monster.
 Calypso is also furious that the Pirate Lords trapped her in her human form.
 Thus, her true motives are revealed: she plans to use her powers against the current court in revenge for the original act of turning her into a human.
 She will also fully give her love to Jones, and it appears they reconcile.
 When she touches Jones, he momentarily transforms back into the man he once was.
 Jones's parting words betray that his heart will always belong to her.